 Losing your hair not only makes you feel self-conscious about the way that you look but it can also impact you negatively in the way you think about other aspects of your life such as aging or relationships.
 Thankfully new developments in technology in this area has meant that those who suffer from hair loss can now find a permanent solution through hair transplants.

-With such significant advances in hair transplant technology over the past decade and higher success rates, the number of people seeking either Follicular Unit Transplants (FUT) or Follicular Unit Excision (FUE) treatments has dramatically increased in recent years.
+With such significant advances in hair transplant technology over the past decade and higher success rates, the number of people seeking either FUE hair transplants or FUE surgery has dramatically increased in recent years.
 With high profile public figures, such as Wayne Rooney, showing that getting something done about hair loss isn’t something to be ashamed of, more and more people are turning to these advancements in this area to also improve the appearance of balding or thinning hair.

 If you have experienced hair loss, then a trip to the barbers or hairdressers may have previously filled you with dread as you tried to find a style which does not extenuate the problem and face the comments the person cutting your hair is likely to make regarding the thinning areas of your scalp.